jonaharagon/jonaharagon.com/content/_index.md

 ---
 title: Hi, I’m Jonah 👋
-description: Jonah Aragon creates educational resources that help people understand the importance of privacy and security on the internet, and take back control over their digital lives.
+description: Jonah Aragon is a content creator and digital rights advocate focused on helping people develop sustainable ways to interact with technology and protect themselves online.
 ---

-Jonah Aragon creates educational resources that help people understand the importance of privacy and security on the internet, and take back control over their digital lives.
+Jonah Aragon is a content creator and digital rights advocate focused on helping people develop sustainable ways to interact with technology and protect themselves online.
+Through his work on the Techlore YouTube channel, and as the founder of [Privacy Guides](https://www.privacyguides.org), Jonah strives to empower people to take control over their digital data and identity, and feel safe using technology in their daily lives.

-He is known for his work on the [Techlore](https://www.youtube.com/playlist?list=PL3KeV6Ui_4CZRb5Z4qZjsIGZrUWbDc3Mn) YouTube channel, including the [Techlore Talks](/techlore-talks/) podcast he co-hosts, and the [Privacy Guides](https://www.privacyguides.org) non-profit website.
+You can find Jonah online during episodes of the [Techlore Talks](/techlore-talks/) podcast he co-hosts, on Techlore's regular livestreams, and through his open-source work on GitHub.